pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ---
-title: "Push to start GitOps with Pulumi, Github, Devcontainers, and AI"
+title: "The Pulumi 'Push to start' GitOps Experience"
 date: 2024-01-10T19:41:13Z
 draft: false
-meta_desc: "What does Github, Devcontainers, VSCode, Pulumi, and Pulumi ESC bring to DevOps?
-Everything you need to orchestrate the cloud, dive in to try your hand at cloud orchestration in 10 minutes or less!"
+meta_desc: "Of all the tricks, tools, and secrets to learn in 2024, Pulumi, Codespaces, Devcontainers, and AI are *the* cloud developer story of 2024.
+It's your big opportunity in 2024.
+Will you capture it or just let it slip?"
 meta_image: image-vscode-codespaces-blank.png
 authors:
     - kat-morgan